Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// --
-			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from the "Plugin Settings/General" section decide.
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Spawn Enabled"				"1"